Tech Shares Drive U.S. Stock Indexes Higher

-Rallying technology shares pushed major U.S. stock indexes higher in the first trading session of 2018.
+Rallying technology and consumer-discretionary shares pushed the Nasdaq Composite toward a fresh record in the first trading session of 2018.

 Continue Reading Below